Interest Only Loans

 Description: Interest Only loans have traditionally been popular with borrowers looking for the lowest available monthly payment.
 Investors looking to cash-flow a property are a common example of the type of borrower that may look for an interest only loan.
 These programs are no longer available for conventional Fannie Mae, Freddie Mac, FHA, or VA loans; as these agencies tightened credit guidelines in reaction to the housing crisis.
 They are most commonly seen through Foundation Mortgage portfolio loan programs, and through several Jumbo loan programs.

-An Interest Only loans are traditionally adjustable rate mortgages (ARMs) that consist of an initial interest only period in addition to an initial introductory fixed rate period.
+Interest only loans are traditionally adjustable rate mortgages (ARMs) that consist of an initial interest only period in addition to an initial introductory fixed rate period.
 When the initial interest only period ends, the loan is then amortized over the remaining years of the mortgage through principal and interest payments.
 With an Interest Only loan, the borrower makes a reduced monthly payment over an initial period (Interest Only) at the expense of higher payments when the mortgage converts to principal and interest payments.
 Typical loan terms for Interest Only Mortgages are 20 – 30 years.

 How Do I Calculate My Payment on an Interest Only Loan?